stereobooster/stereobooster.com/content/posts/what-is-the-worst-advice-for-the-newbie/index.md

 ## Learn webpack

-The person asked how to get started with modern web development.
+The person asked how to **get started with modern web development**.
 And the advice was: sit down and write web pack config from scratch, so you would understand who bundler works and then you can write website.

 Webpack is nice, but it is a very complex tool.
 It has so much accidental complexity exposed to end-user.
 Error messages are confusing.
 Version migrations are hard.
 Documentation sometimes missing.
 It would be so hard to learn for the newbie.
 I think the person will give up before they accomplish something.